waii-ai/waii-sdk-py/doc/docs/user-module.md

 The `User` module contains methods related to users in the system such as managing access keys, managing users.
 Here are some of its methods:

+### Overview

+In the WAII system, there's a hierarchical relationship between organizations, tenants, and users.
+At the top level, we have organizations (orgs), which represent the highest level of grouping.
+Each organization can contain multiple tenants, which are subgroups within the organization.
+Tenants, in turn, can have multiple users associated with them.

+Users are individual accounts within the system, each belonging to a specific tenant and, by extension, to an organization.
+This structure allows for flexible management of access and resources across different levels of the hierarchy.
+For example, a user's permissions and access rights may be determined by their associated tenant and organization.

 ### Create Access Key
 ```python
 WAII.User.create_access_key(params: CreateAccessKeyRequest) -> GetAccessKeyResponse